midlantica/LovelyBunchOfCoconuts/content/grifts/decarbonize-everything.md

 ---
 title: 'Decarbonize Everything'
-claim: 'Decarbonize Everything'
+grift: 'Decarbonize Everything'
-translation: 'Turn off the world to save it.'
+decode: 'Turn off the world to save it.'
 ---